Isadora Duncan: Personal life

-In both professional and private life, Duncan flouted traditional cultural standards.

 Children

 Duncan bore three children, all out of wedlock.
-The first two, Deirdre Beatrice (born September 24, 1906), whose father was theatre designer Gordon Craig; and Patrick Augustus (born May 1, 1910), by Paris Singer, one of the many sons of sewing machine magnate Isaac Singer, drowned in the care of their nanny in 1913 when their car went into the River Seine.
-Following the accident, Duncan spent several months recuperating in Corfu with her brother and sister, then several weeks at the Viareggio seaside resort with the actress Eleonora Duse.
+Deirdre Beatrice was born September 24, 1906.
+Her father was theatre designer Gordon Craig.
+Patrick Augustus was born May 1, 1910, fathered by Paris Singer, one of the many sons of sewing machine magnate Isaac Singer.
+Deirdre and Patrick both died by drowning in 1913; while out on a car ride with their nanny, the automobile accidentally went into the River Seine.
+Following this tragedy, Duncan spent several months on the Greek island of Corfu with her brother and sister, then several weeks at the Viareggio seaside resort in Italy with actress Eleonora Duse.

 In her autobiography, Duncan relates that in her deep despair over the deaths of her children, she begged a young Italian stranger, the sculptor Romano Romanelli, to sleep with her because she was desperate for another child.
-She became pregnant and gave birth to a son on August 13, 1914, but he died shortly after birth.
+She gave birth to a son on August 13, 1914, but he died shortly after birth.

 Relationships

 When Duncan stayed at the Viareggio seaside resort with Eleonora Duse, Duse had just left a relationship with the rebellious and epicene young feminist Lina Poletti.
 This fueled speculation as to the nature of Duncan and Duse's relationship, but there has never been any indication that the two were involved romantically.

 Duncan was loving by nature and was close to her mother, siblings and all of her male and female friends.
-Later on, in 1921, after the end of the Russian Revolution, Duncan moved to Moscow where she met the poet Sergei Yesenin, who was eighteen years her junior.
-On May 2, 1922, they married, and Yesenin accompanied her on a tour of Europe and the United States.
+Later on, in 1921, after the end of the Russian Revolution, Duncan moved to Moscow, where she met the poet Sergei Yesenin, who was eighteen years her junior.
+On May 2, 1922, they officially married, and Duncan took Soviet citizenship.
+After that Yesenin accompanied her on a tour of Europe and the United States.
 However, the marriage was brief as they grew apart while getting to know each other.
-In May 1923 Yesenin returned to Moscow.
-Two years later, on December 28, 1925, he was found dead in his room in the Hotel Angleterre in St Petersburg, in an apparent suicide.
+In May 1923, Yesenin returned to Moscow.
+Two years later he was found dead in an apparent suicide.

 Duncan also had a relationship with the poet and playwright Mercedes de Acosta, as documented in numerous revealing letters they wrote to each other.
 In one, Duncan wrote, "Mercedes, lead me with your little strong hands and I will follow you – to the top of a mountain.
 To the end of the world.
 Wherever you wish."

+However, the claim of a purported relationship made after Duncan’s death by de Acosta (a controversial figure for her alleged relations) is in dispute.
+Friends and relatives of Duncan believed her claim is false based on forged letters and done for publicity’s sake.
+In addition, Lily Dikovskaya, one of Duncan’s students from her Moscow School, wrote in In Isadora’s Steps that Duncan “was focused on higher things”.